population-interventions/visualisation/src/posts/pandemic-trade-offs-august-2021/post.md

 }
 ---

-This tool allows you to explore how COVID-19 policy responses (restrictions, vaccination roll-out, and border opening) impact future SARS-CoV-2 infection, hospitalization and mortality rates, and the probability of lockdowns.
+This tool allows you to explore how COVID-19 policy responses (restrictions, vaccination roll-out, and border opening) impact future SARS-CoV-2 infection, hospitalisation and mortality rates, and the probability of lockdowns.
 This Version 3 updates Version 2 in the following important ways:

 * Including options for a higher R0 (5, 6.5 and 8) given recent concerns about greater infectivity of Delta (e.g. CDC estimates range 5 to 9)
 * Shorter duration from being infected to being infectious